Shotgun slug: Full-bore slugs

-Full-bore slugs, such as the Brenneke and Foster types, contrary to popular belief, use a spin-stabilization method of stabilization through the use of angled fins on the slugs outer walls.
-The slight 750 RPM spin is enough to stabilize the slug because the slugs center of pressure is so much further back than its center of mass.
-Saboted slugs are similar in shape to handgun bullets and airguns slugs.
+Full-bore slugs such as the Brenneke and Foster designs use a spin-stabilization method of stabilization through the use of angled fins on the slug’s outer walls.
+The slight 750 RPM spin is enough to stabilize the slug because the slug’s center of pressure is so much further back than its center of mass.
+Saboted slugs are similar in shape to handgun bullets and airguns pellets.
 Their center of pressure is in front of their center of mass, meaning a higher twist rate is required to achieve proper stabilization.
 Most saboted slugs are designed for rifled shotgun barrels and are stabilized through gyroscopic forces from their spin.

 Brenneke slugs

 The Brenneke slug was developed by the German gun and ammunition designer Wilhelm Brenneke (1865–1951) in 1898.
 The original Brenneke slug is a solid lead slug with ribs cast onto the outside, much like a rifled Foster slug.
 There is a plastic, felt or cellulose fiber wad attached to the base that remains attached after firing.
 This wad serves as a gas seal, preventing the gasses from going around the projectile.
 The lead "ribs" that are used for inducing spin also swage through any choked bore from improved cylinder to full.
-The soft metal, typically lead, fins squish or swage through the choke to allow for an easy passage.
+The soft metal, typically lead, fins squish or swage down in size to fit through the choke to allow for an easy passage.